Carpooling: The Super Fun (and Cheap) Way to Get Around New Zealand

-With websites like Easy As Carpooling cropping up, it’s getting easier and easier to plan your travel through carpooling.
+With carpooling websites and Facebook groups cropping up, it’s getting easier and easier to plan your travel through carpooling.
 Unlike other forms of ride sharing, like hitchhiking, you can actually make a plan with drivers and passengers where you know where you’re starting and finishing your journey and how long it will take.

 Get to more places